vcfvct/aws-exam/azure.md

 ## DevOps
 * ARM
   * When a user sends a request from any of the Azure tools, APIs, or SDKs, Resource Manager receives the request.
 It authenticates and authorizes the request.
 Resource Manager sends the request to the Azure service, which takes the requested action.
 Because all requests are handled through the same API, you see consistent results and capabilities in all the different tools.
+  * 2 deployment mode: *complete and incremental*.
+    * In complete mode, Resource Manager deletes resources that exist in the resource group that aren't specified in the template.
+    * In incremental mode, Resource Manager leaves unchanged resources that exist in the resource group but aren't specified in the template.
   * ARM is the layer managing infrastructure no matter from cli/port etc.
   * something similar to CloudFormation but without yaml support, json only.
 Can be nested
   * Source control, Declarative, Idempotent.